BrightspaceUI/core/components/list/README.md

 ## ListItemMixin

-What if you want to use a list item need more modularity?
+Want to maintain consistency with `d2l-list-item` but need more modularity?
 This mixin is for you!
-This mixin allows you to make a component a list item without the worry of styling.
-All the properties from `d2l-list-item` will be added to your new component.
+This mixin allows you to make a component into a list item without requiring custom styling.
+All of the properties and functionality from `d2l-list-item` will be added to your new component.

 ### How to use